Short on time? Here’s the best VPN for Netflix in 2023:

 And, I also like how the provider comes with other features that are useful for streaming, like a smart DNS and split-tunneling.
 I actually think that PIA has better split-tunneling than ExpressVPN — in addition to apps, it also lets you split-tunnel IP addresses.
 This is very convenient, as you can get faster streaming by only sending traffic from Netflix’s site through the VPN, while still being able to access other sites (like your bank’s website) using your local network.

 This VPN also provides very strong security and privacy — it comes with advanced features like RAM-only servers, perfect forward secrecy, and full leak protection.
 Also, its no-logs policy has been proven true in court and audited, and all of its apps are open-source, meaning anyone can inspect the code for security issues.
 It also has PIA MACE, the best VPN ad blocker on the market, which can protect you from malicious sites that mimic Netflix.

 Private Internet Access is really great for streaming Netflix on mobile — its iOS and Android apps are very simple to navigate, come with helpful explanations, and have convenient automation options.
-The VPN also has dedicated streaming servers that work with 5+ Netflix libraries, and it can access 30+ streaming apps.
+The VPN also has dedicated streaming servers that work with 5+ Netflix libraries, it can access 30+ streaming apps, and it allows unlimited connections.
 It also has fast speeds, good security and privacy, affordable plans, and a 30-day money-back guarantee.